 Graduates of this program will receive a diploma from Sprott Shaw College, as well as a Credential of Readiness from the Harvard Business School HBSO.

 * Beyond the Credential of Readiness, Harvard Business School HBSO will not offer course or degree credits or any formal academic credential for the CORe program.

-Business Administration Management – HBX CORe graduates are able to:
+Business Administration Management – HBSO CORe graduates are able to: